Nepali Summer Language Program

 Questions?
 Contact Nick Gottschall, South Asia Center Managing Director, firstname.lastname@example.org

-Read about last summer’s course: Inaugural Intensive Nepali Language Workshop Draws Students from across the US
+Read about the summer 2020 program: Inaugural Intensive Nepali Language Workshop Draws Students from across the US

 Housed in the Henry M. Jackson School of International Studies at the University of Washington, the South Asia Center is an important intellectual and pedagogical hub for the study of South Asia.
 A National Resource Center funded by the Title VI program of the United States Department of Education, our mission is to enhance the study of South Asia (Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka) on campus, in the community, across the Pacific Northwest, and throughout the United States.